mir-dataset-loaders/mirdata/docs/source/contributing.rst

 2. Create a module
 ------------------

-Copy and paste this template and adjust it for your dataset.
-Find and replace `Example` with the name of your dataset.
+Once the index is created you can create the loader.
+For that, we suggest you use the following template and adjust it for your dataset.
-You can also remove any comments beginning with `# --`
+Remove any comments beginning with `# --` which are there as guidelines.
+See other modules as examples in the `datasets folder <https://github.com/mir-dataset-loaders/mirdata/tree/master/mirdata/datasets>`_.
+The necessary step is then:

+1. Create a module in mirdata, ``mirdata/datasets/dataset.py``

 Module example
 ^^^^^^^^^^^^^^